wdevkit/laravel-admin/README.md

-# Admin scafolding for Laravel
+# Admin scaffolding for Laravel

 This package allows you to scafold a simple _admin_ structure to your application.